 Course Code: wdm

 Why know where all your money goes?
 This lesson will inspire you to take this course and find out the answer!
 This lesson will talk about why someone would want to set up a Spending Plan.
 It will discuss the difference between the Planning Mindset and the "I Want It Now" Mindset, as well as the ways that either mindset affects your everyday life.
-You'll look at lifestyles and how people usually choose them unconsciously.
+You'll look at lifestyles and how people usually choose them subconsciously.
 Then, you'll find out how to examine yours, and whether you want to make any changes.
 The lesson will also discuss The Black Hole of Monthly Payments: what it is, how it works, and why you'll want to learn how to avoid it.
 This lesson is the foundation of all of the ones that follow, because it will get you excited to learn why to get control of your own money.

 In this lesson, you'll begin the work of tracking your money by learning how to create a Net Worth Statement.
 You'll look at how your personality affects your attitude towards money, and how to manage money in marriage and relationships.
 Then, you'll learn about why you should set some goals for yourself and work on writing your own financial Wish List.